cloudnative-pg/docs/versioned_docs/version-1.25/postgis.md

 (10 rows)
 ```

-The next step is to verify that the extensions listed in the `Database`
+The next step is to verify that the extensions listed in the
-resource have been correctly installed in the `app` database.
+`postInitTemplateSQL` section have been correctly installed in the `app`
+database.

 ```console
 app=# \dx